mohsenasadi501/DataStructureAlgorithm/README.md

 ![algorithm.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/algorithm.png)

 As it shown in above image, constant type algorithms grows linearly as the same rate but the logarithmic curve down on some point, logarithmic is more efficent and scalabe compare to linear or others.
 Exponential is the opossit of logarithmic and is not efficent to use and has a lot cost.

+### What is time complexity?

+Space complexity refers to the total amount of memory space used by an algorithm/program, including the space of input values for execution.

 ## Arrays